ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

-The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires to use an extra_facets file, which principles are explained in :ref:`config-extra-facets`, and which content is :download:`available here
+The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires the usage :ref:`config-extra-facets`.
-</../esmvalcore/config/extra_facets/ipslcm-mappings.yml>`.
-These multi-variable
+The configuration file :download:`extra_facets_ipslcm.yml
+</../esmvalcore/config/configurations/defaults/extra_facets_ipslcm.yml>`
+contains the default extra facets.
-files must also undergo some data selection.
+These multi-variable files must also undergo some data selection.

 .. _read_access-esm: